Diverter Valves for High-Abrasion Slurry Transport

 High-solids slurry Excellent Moderate

-Abrasive mineral transport Moderate Moderate
+Abrasive mineral transport Excellent Moderate

-Impact-heavy conditions High Good
+Impact-heavy conditions Moderate Good

 High-temperature slurry Better stability Limited tolerance